silicon-vlsi/silicon-vlsi.github.io/README.md

   - 30-workstation **Advanced VLSI Lab** for research, training and hands-on workshops.
   - 12-seater **Training Lab** equiped with 12 workstation and conferencing system for industry projects and trainings.
   - All workstations and servers connected across the campus through a **fiber network** backbone.
-  - All workstations and servers running **CentOS linux OS** are manged centrally.
+  - All workstations and servers running **CentOS linux OS** are managed centrally.
 - Full equipped test laboratory to conduct training and consulting for integrated circuit characterization.
 - A 8-seater **office space** for executing industry projects.